-5.3.1 One increment for each full year of satisfactory service at the College, pursuant to the established evaluation procedure.
+- 5.3.1 One (1) increment for each full year of satisfactory service at the College, pursuant to the established evaluation procedure, or one (1) increment for each full year of teaching, librarianship, counseling, coordinating, or related work experience in a college, technical institution, vocational school or university.
+A full year as defined by the institutions of other employment shall be acknowledged. - 5.3.1.1 For part-time employees, one (1) full year of service at the College will be eight (8) sections (or equivalent), effective on the date of the employee's most recent increment. - 5.3.2 Two (2) increments if an employee, who did not when hired obtain credit for a Master's degree, obtains a Master's degree related to his/her duties. - 5.3.3 One (1) increment if an employee, who when hired obtained credit for a Master's degree but did not obtain credit for a Doctoral degree, obtains a Doctoral degree related to his/her duties. - 5.3.4 Three (3) increments if an employee, who when hired did not obtain credit for a Master's degree nor a Doctoral degree, obtains a Doctoral degree related to his/her duties. - 5.3.5 One (1) increment for a professional diploma related to the employee's duties at the College.

-- 5.3.1.1 For part-time employees, one full year of service at the College will be eight (8) sections (or equivalent), effective on the date of the employee's most recent increment. - 5.3.2 Two increments if an employee, who did not when hired obtain credit for a Master's degree, obtains a Master's degree related to his duties. - 5.3.3 One increment if an employee, who when hired obtained credit for a Master's degree but did not obtain credit for a Doctoral degree, obtains a Doctoral degree related to his duties. - 5.3.4 Three increments if an employee, who when hired did not obtain credit for a Master's degree nor a Doctoral degree, obtains a Doctoral degree related to his duties. - 5.3.5 One increment for a professional diploma related to the employee's duties at the College. - 5.3.6 One increment for the completion of the B.C.
-Provincial Instructors Diploma or Teaching Certificate. - 5.3.7 One increment as specified in Article 7.3 Unassisted Leave. - 5.3.8 Once a calendar year, the employer will inform each regular and temporary employee, in writing, of their step on scale and increment date.
+- 5.3.6 One (1) increment for the completion of the BC Provincial Instructors Diploma or Teaching Certificate. - 5.3.7 One (1) increment as specified in Article 7.3 Unassisted Leave. - 5.3.8 Once a calendar year, the employer will inform each regular and temporary employee, in writing, of their step on scale and increment date.